Meet the Power & Politics power panelists

 Experience: Stockwell represented the provincial riding of Red Deer North from 1986 to 2000, serving in Alberta's Progressive Conservative government in several senior roles, including minister of Labour, Treasurer and Government House Leader.
 In 2000, Stockwell was elected to the House of Commons, serving as the Leader of the Official Opposition and the Canadian Alliance.
 In 2006, the newly formed Conservative Party of Canada formed government and Stockwell Day was appointed minister of Public Safety.
 He would go on to serve as minister of Trade and president of the Treasury Board.

-Current Position: Host of The Morning Show on AM640 in Toronto.
+Current Position: Host of Global News Radio 640 Toronto's Morning Show

 Experience: During law school, Supriya started writing political opinion pieces for the Montreal Gazette and the Globe and Mail, while hosting her own show on CJAD 800.
 Supriya moved to Toronto and went on to work for Crestview Strategy in government relations and strategic communications.
 Supriya is known as a national commentator and has worked as a political adviser as well.
 Supriya is fluently trilingual in English, French and Hindi, so that means she can give you her (unsolicited) opinion in all three languages.